bigyihsuan/International-Phonetic-Esoteric-Language/README.md

 There are two value stacks: the `Unvoiced` stack (U stack) and the `Voiced` stack (V stack).
 By default, values are pushed onto the U stack.

 ### Voice Switching
-To change the stack that values are pushed onto, `U` and `V` are used as voicing flags, changing the voicing to `Unvoiced` and `Voiced` respectively.
+To change the stack that values are pushed onto, `ɸ` and `β` are used as voicing flags, changing the voicing to `Unvoiced` and `Voiced` respectively.
 This continues until the interpreter encounters another voicing flag, or the end of the program.

 ## The Execution Stack
-The execution stack (E stack) stores the location in the code to return to after executing a function.
+The execution stack stores the location in the code to return to after executing a function.
 When a function is called, the location of the instruction following it is pushed into the E stack.
 When the function returns, the interpreter pops the E stack and jumps back to the location popped.

 ## Comments
-Comments are non-whitespace characters surrounded by parentheses `(like this)`.
+Comments are characters surrounded by parentheses `(like this)`.

 Comments end when a closing parenthesis `)` appears.